 When you load up an Elasticsearch cluster with an indexing and search workload that matches the size of the cluster well, you typically get the classic JVM heap sawtooth pattern as memory gets used and then gets freed up again by the garbage collector.
 Memory usage increases until it reaches 75% and then drops again as memory is freed up:

 Now let’s suppose you have a cluster with three nodes and much higher memory pressure overall.
-In this example, two of the three nodes are maxing out very regularly for extended periods and one node is consistently hovering around the 75% mark where garbage collection kicks in.
+In this example, two of the three nodes are maxing out very regularly for extended periods and one node is consistently hovering around the 75% mark.

 High memory pressure works against cluster performance in two ways: As memory pressure rises to 75% and above, less memory remains available, but your cluster now also needs to spend some CPU resources to reclaim memory through garbage collection.
 These CPU resources are not available to handle user requests while garbage collection is going on.
 As a result, response times for user requests increases as the system becomes more and more resource constrained.
 If memory pressure continues to rise and reaches near 100%, a much more aggressive form of garbage collection is used, which will in turn affect cluster response times dramatically.